Galarius/vscode-opencl/README.md

    some feedback, but if you haven't heard back from me after a couple of days, feel free to leave a comment on the pull request.

+## FAQ

+> Why `OpenCL: Info` command shows error?

+The command needs OpenCL drivers and run-time libraries to be installed on your system.
+They can be obtained e.g. from [Intel](https://software.intel.com/en-us/articles/opencl-drivers).

+> I am on Linux.
+Why can't I use `OpenCL: Info` command?

+It is not supported for now, but will be in future.

-## OpenCL for Visual Studio Code Change Log
+## Change Log

 See [CHANGELOG.md](https://marketplace.visualstudio.com/items/galarius.vscode-opencl/changelog)